WJB3003/Remoteplay-Web/README.md

 ![Host join page](https://i.imgur.com/lBiM3Dt.png)

-#### 2. all players connect to willbrown.fun using a mobile device then enter their name and the code from the host screen.
+#### 2. all players connect to willbrown.fun using a mobile device then enter their name and the code from the host screen then press "JOIN".

 ![Phone entering details](https://i.imgur.com/MMQ23ne.png?1)

-### 3. once you join you should see your name on the shared screen
+#### 3. when you join you should see your name on the shared screen

 ![Host name screen](https://i.imgur.com/lGWSmAY.png)